Anashost/Smart-Shades-UI-Home-Assistant/README.md

 >### You can use this setup in two ways:
 >
->- either create individual automations for each shade.
+>- either create individual Ui & automations for each shade, to individually.
 >
->- or group all your shades together using Helpers and automate them as one. then use this entity `cover.all_shades` we created earlier for the UI and Automation.
+>- or group all your shades together and automate them as one. then use this entity `cover.all_shades` we created earlier for the UI and Automation.
 Don't forget to create a `slider custom helper` for the group (step #3).

 <details>
   <summary>Sun Based automation - UI/Card</summary>